hart-matthew-steven/job-tracker/docs/backend/overview.md

 - Environment variables (JWT secret, database credentials, email/GuardDuty toggles, etc.) are sourced from **AWS Secrets Manager** and injected into the App Runner service—no secrets live in the repo.
 - Container images are built locally or via CI and pushed to Amazon ECR.
 Always use `docker buildx build --platform linux/amd64` so the artifact matches App Runner’s runtime; images that run on Apple Silicon without the flag will fail to boot in App Runner.
 - After pushing `ACCOUNT_ID.dkr.ecr.<region>.amazonaws.com/<repo_name>:<tag>`, update the App Runner service to pull the new tag; App Runner handles rolling deployment and health checks.
+- **CI/CD:** `.github/workflows/backend-deploy.yml` runs on pushes to `main`, assumes an AWS role via GitHub OIDC, builds/pushes the image, and executes `scripts/deploy_apprunner.py` to update App Runner, poll for health, and roll back automatically if a deployment fails.
+Manual runs are available through `workflow_dispatch`.

 ### Password policy